ccfiel/gitflow-cjs/README.md

 ## Getting started

-For the best introduction to get started with `git flow`, please read Jeff Kreeftmeijer's blog post:
+For the best introduction to get started with `igit`, please read Jeff Kreeftmeijer's blog post:

 [Using git-flow to automate your git branching workflow](https://jeffkreeftmeijer.com/git-flow/)